Scheifele, Hellebuyck lead Jets past Flames, 2-1

 WINNIPEG, Manitoba (AP) — Mark Scheifele scored his 34th goal of the season, Mathieu Perreault had the winner and the Winnipeg Jets beat Calgary 2-1 on Saturday night to end the Flames’ winning streak at three games.

+“The 2-1 games, you know, this is playoff-type hockey,” Perreault said.
+“That’s what we want.
+We’re not looking to score five, six goals and make it like an open game.
+We like the 2-1 games where we defend hard and bury them when we get a chance.”

 Connor Hellebuyck made 27 saves, allowing only Mark Jankowski’s goal.

-Mike Smith stopped 19 shots for the Flames.
+“We knew it was going to be a good game, and a tight one,” Jankowski said.
+“Not a lot of space out there, time or space for either team.
+I thought we played well, thought we played a full 60 (minutes).
+Had some chances in the third, hit some posts, their goalie made some saves.”

 Scheifele opened the scoring with nine seconds remaining in the first period, taking a pass from defenseman Ben Chiarot across the front of the crease and beating Smith over his glove.